 - After the seeds turn brown and dry, cut off the stem-producing seeds.

 You can use this method if you notice that the stems bearing seeds are damaged, dry, dull, or about to degenerate.

 Lucky Bamboo Seeds For Sale

 Here are a few sites that sell authentic lucky bamboo seeds.

 |ebay||Within 10 or more days after placing an order|

-|Amazon||Within 4 to 5 days after placing an order|
+|Amazon||Within 4-5 days after placing an order|

-Can you Grow Lucky Bamboo from Seeds?
+How to Grow Lucky Bamboo from Seeds?

-Step 1: Preparing the Seeds
+1. Preparing the Seeds

 Take the recently harvested seeds and soak them in water for an hour.